The best VR headsets of 2016

-With the holiday shopping season ready to kick into high gear, maybe you're considering buying some virtual reality at the tail end of this supposed "Year of VR."
+Now that consumer virtual reality has been here for about a year, maybe you're considering buying some VR.
 We've spent time with all of the major headsets – both in our offices and at events – and have picks for the best VR headsets of 2016.

 Before we jump in, note that we're breaking down top picks separately in high-end and mobile VR.
 Nobody in their right mind is going to think the US$79 Google Daydream, powered by a smartphone, is better than the PC-based, $799 HTC Vive.
 It only stands to reason they should be in their own separate award categories.